If you disagree with a Housing Benefit decision

 When you fill the form in, you need to decide whether you want:

 If possible ask for an oral hearing.
 This will give you an opportunity to put your case to the tribunal in person and answer any questions about your situation.
-An adviser from an advice agency near you may be able to help you prepare or represent you at the appeal hearing.
+An adviser may be able to help you prepare or represent you at the appeal hearing.
 You can also employ a solicitor to represent you, but you won't be able to get legal aid to pay for this.

 If you need a translator or interpreter to attend to help you communicate, make sure you let the tribunal know well in advance.

 You'll need to put together evidence for your case, and send it to the tribunal.
 Again, you can ask an adviser to help you with this.

 If you've asked for an oral hearing, you'll be notified of the date, time and place of your hearing - this will be at least 14 days away.
 The hearing should be held somewhere that you can get to fairly easily, and you will be able to claim travel expenses.
 If you can't leave your home because of a medical condition, you can ask for the hearing to be held at your home.